leapcode/bitmask-vpn/README.md

 ## Install

-# arch
+# Arch Linux

-[There's a package in AUR](https://aur.archlinux.org/packages/riseup-vpn-git) that tracks main branch, so expect some instabilities (early birds catch the bugs they say, and we're thankful for that)
+There are two AUR packages for Arch Linux.
+There is [riseup-vpn-git](https://aur.archlinux.org/packages/riseup-vpn-git) that tracks main branch, so expect some instabilities (early birds catch the bugs they say, and we're thankful for that).
+There is also [riseup-vpn](https://aur.archlinux.org/packages/riseup-vpn) with the latest stable release.

 ```
-yaourt -Sy riseup-vpn-git
+yay riseup-vpn
 ```

-# deb
+# Debian

 We haven't updated deb.leap.se repo yet 😞 (see #466), but if you *really* desire a debian package you can build your own for the time being: